Monday, October 31, 2022

 The voice class includes prominent seiyuu as the Idols and in supporting roles:

-• Hisakawa Aya (Natsuki) the title roles in Mamono Hunter Youko, Voogie's Angel, and Iria: Zeiram, Skuld in the Ah!
+• Hisakawa Aya (Natsuki) played the title roles in Mamono Hunter Youko, Voogie's Angel, and Iria: Zeiram, Skuld in the Ah!
 My Goddess franchise, Cerberus in Card Captor Sakura, Sailor Mercury in the Sailor Moon franchise, Yuki in Fruits Basket, Haruka in RahXephon, Youko in The Twelve Kingdoms, and Storm in X-Men.
 She played Marine in Nana Toshi Monogatari, Shizuka in Sotsugyou: Graduation, Mishima Misako in Yume Tsukai, Shana in Al Caral no Isan, Sonia in Ziggy Sore Yuke!
 R&R Band, Tomoko in Sensou Douwa: Boku no Boukuugou, and Koneko in Ear of the Golden Dragon, all Orphan releases.

 • Hagimori Junko (Haruka) played Li Chang in Blue Gender, Haruka in Rokudenashi Blues, Junna in Chameleon, and a refugee in the third Sangokushi movie.
 The last two are Orphan releases.